TeunB6/FractalSurfaces/README.md

 ## Project Overview

 This project explores thermal diffusion on fractal surfaces, focusing on the Mandelbrot set and Sierpinski triangle (and other simple shapes).
 The aim is to numerically simulate and analyze how heat propagates across these complex geometries, which are relevant in various physical and astronomical contexts.
+It was made for the course Numerical Methods at RUG.

 ## Structure